SMILEY4/SimpleApplication/wiki/SimpleUIElements.md

   Whether the label should wrap into the next line if it is too long.

+- IconProperty

+  Specifies an image that is displayed in the label next to the text.

-- OnActionEventProperty
+- CheckedProperty

-  A listener that is called when the box is pressed (either selected or deselected)
+  Checks/Unchecks the box once when building or updating the checkbox.
+Setting the state of the box this way does not trigger events.
+The user can still check /uncheck the box manually.

 - OnCheckedEventProperty

-  A listener that is called when the box was selected.

-- OnUncheckedEventProperty

-  A listener that is called when the box was deselected.
+  A listener that is called when the box was selected or deselected